 New traders conned

 If these indicators or strategies etc can give everybody an edge, then surely ‘everybody’ should spend around $1000 to enhance their whole-life’s earnings.
 Of course, the people who sell these things never state explicitly that their ‘thing’ gives an edge.
 Let’s not play with words; they are selling an edge.
-Sure – they never denied that a whole lot of training and experience are necessary to use the thing they’re selling.
+Sure – they never denied or withheld that a whole lot of training and experience are necessary to use the thing they’re selling effectively.
 Nonetheless, it means that everybody of sound basic intelligence who gains the experience and training with their system can become rich – is the implied meaning.
-I disagree.
-Why?
-Because the main ingredient is actually training and experience, using any ‘device’ that could beat the markets.
+The main ingredient is actually training and experience, using any ‘device’ that could beat the markets.
+So it’s like giving a scalpel to an ordinary person and saying ‘Use it cautiously and you may save lives, but if you don’t you could kill somebody‘.

 But some argue that their thing is just a short cut.
 Wrong!
 There are no shortcuts in financial trading.
 From my own experience and that of successful traders, if you don’t do the time, if you don’t feel the pain of loss, if you cannot change your mindset, if you haven’t learned how to manage chaos – no system out there is gonna give you an edge.